Sufyanzaki/fastify-jwt/README.md

   No use of statemanagment tools instaed i made a custom hook called useLocalstorage to set and setch data from localstorage if needed swagger API docs => http://localhost:5000/docs
   Dont forget to replace your mongodb connection string to get started :)

+# Note
+Till now there is no button or API to destroy cookie and use from localstorage so one need to destroy it manually to logout the user